AustrianLinuxMemer/CharacterShifter/README.md

 A utility to shift the value of any Unicode character in a String by a decimal value

 `Usage: CharacterShifter.jar String [Decimal shift value]`

-This Repository will be renamed to "CharacterShifter" in the near future